SafeExamBrowser/seb-testing/win/2.2/README.md

-**SEB 2.2 Preview Version**
+**SEB 2.2 Testing Version**

-Here you can find the current preview build of the next major release of SEB for Windows.
-Preview builds don't include all the functionality of the final version, they are not tested thoroughly and they are not intended for productive use.
-You can support us by testing the preview version and give feedback in our forum or by creating an issue here on our GitHub page.
+Here you can find the current testing build of the next major release of SEB for Windows.
+Testing builds are not intended for productive use.
+You can support us by testing this version and give feedback in our forum or by creating an issue here on our GitHub page.

-New in SEB 2.2pre2:
+New in SEB 2.2:

+- Implemented modern URL filter compatible to SEB for macOS.
+If you're using config files containing URL filter rules created in older SEB for Windows versions, then you have to create these rules again using the new settings interface in Network / Filter.
+If you created config files containing URL filter rules in SEB for macOS, the filter rules should work as before.
+- Resolved issue with wrongly placed task bar when reconfiguring SEB.
+- Fixed crash of config tool when attempting to load certificates without common name.
+- Fixed presetting audio settings wasn't saved to config (in Config Tool) and mute wasn't preset in SEB task bar widget.
 - Updated seb2 browser engine to current state, improved http request handling, fixes for built-in PDF viewer, adding localhost and 127.0.0.1 to default proxy exception lists.
 - Fixed issue with disappearing task bar in tablet/touch optimized mode when turning around the device.
 - Fixed bug which caused SEB to freeze during startup, depending on permitted processes.